Je vois bien le bleu

 I find that the colour blue draws me in and absorbs me.
 It surrounds me in the wide blue skies of my home in the Swiss Alps.
 What would I see if I could only see in blue?

 In this series, I play with different ways to explore my perception of the place where I found Ami.
 Letting obstructive elements of blue constrict my vision and using fragments of barely discernible text to invite the viewer to share in this experience.
-The characters I construct take both the male and female parts in an empathic gesture.
 Within the series is the story of the interaction.
 It was a moment where I felt the cosmos was speaking to me, filling my mind with meaning, feeding my obsession.

 Carl Jung spoke of the idea of synchronicity, of meaningful occurrences that seem to be ‘a falling together in time’ rather than cause and effect.
 Ami and I fell together and he left a trace on me.
 Albert Einstein called the effects of quantum entanglement* ‘spooky action at a distance’.
 At a moment where the first photos of this phenomenon have been captured, I can’t help but see the scientific and the psychological drawing closer together as the social world seems to want to pull us all apart.